 The second part of this cruise, described here, takes us from the Bulgarian town of Svishtov to the Austrian capital, passing through the famous parade of the Iron doors "With its imposing structures and landscapes.

-Le Vivaldi has travelled 484 km since leaving the Romanian town of Tulcea, our embarkation point at the entrance to the Danube delta (see report on the first part of the journey ).
-Once the trip to Roussé was over, we met up with the boat again in Svishtov, a Bulgarian town situated at the southernmost point of the Danube (about the same latitude as St Tropez on the Côte d'Azur).
-We will only see the port facilities, with their many cranes busy removing silt.
-From Svishtov, we set off again for an afternoon and night's sailing towards Vienna (Austria).
+Le Vivaldi has covered 484 km since leaving the Romanian town of Tulcea, our embarkation point at the entrance to the Danube delta (see report on the first part of the journey ).
+Once the excursion to Roussé was over, we met up with the boat again in Svishtov, a Bulgarian town located at the southernmost point of the Danube (about the same latitude as St Tropez on the Côte d'Azur).
+All we'll see are the port facilities, bristling with cranes busy removing silt.
+From Svishtov, we set off again for an afternoon and a night's sailing towards Vienna (Austria).

 From Svishtov to Vidin (Bulgaria), the moesic plateau (1) borders the river with high cliffs on its southern bank.
 The banks are very high in places, with clay banks up to 3m high.
-Following the spring floods, the shoreline is littered with tree trunks, deposited in bulk by the force of the current, and cluttered with a few shipwrecks.
-Herons frolic in the sun, while our vessel ploughs through the seemingly calm waters.
+Following the spring floods, the shoreline is littered with tree trunks, deposited loose by the force of the current, and cluttered with a few shipwrecks.
+Herons frolic in the sunshine as our vessel ploughs through the seemingly calm waters.
 The curtain of chalky cliffs gives way here and there to vast marshy areas.

-It?s time to meet up on deck for a game of cards, a reading break or a spot of sunbathing.
+It's time to meet up on deck for a game of cards, a reading break or a spot of sunbathing.
 A small group has formed to play Scrabble, while other passengers join the gentle gymnastics session.
 Today's excursion has been moved to the afternoon.
-After dinner, a lively evening awaits us in the lounge-bar, with Fabian Lazlo on the synthesiser piano.
+After dinner, a lively evening awaits us in the lounge-bar, with Fabian Lazlo on piano synthesiser.

 During the night, we will pass under the New Europe Bridge, which links the small Romanian town of Calafat to Vidin, a cable-stayed road and rail bridge some 2 km long.
 Built by a Spanish company and inaugurated in 2013, this is the 2nd bridge to link the 2 countries.
 A 3rd bridge, between Svishtov and Zimnicea, is planned.